montoyan877/lambda-running/docs/reference/troubleshooting.md

 - Check the path to the handler file is correct
 - Ensure the function is properly exported (e.g., `exports.handler = async (event) => {...}`)
 - For TypeScript files, ensure they are compiled before running
-- Try specifying the full path: `lambda-run ./path/to/file.js handlerName`
+- Try specifying the full path: `lambda-run run ./path/to/file.js`

 #### Module Import Errors